viamrobotics/docs/docs/tutorials/slam-cartographer.md

 ## Requirements

-* A Linux or macOS machine with the viam-server installed.
-You can find instructions for installing the viam-server on your machine in the **Setup** section.
+* A Linux or macOS machine with `viam-server` installed.
+For more information on how to install `viam-server`, see [Install viam-server](/installation/install/).
 * If you are using a Raspberry Pi, you must have Raspberry Pi OS installed on it.
 Refer to [Installing Raspberry Pi OS on the Raspberry Pi](../../installation/rpi-setup/#installing-raspberry-pi-os).
 * [optionally] A [Rplidar A1](https://www.slamtec.com/en/Lidar/A1) or [Rplidar A3](https://www.slamtec.com/en/Lidar/A3).